-7-3.
+203.7-3.
 Maximum and Minimum Weekly Compensation Payments.
 To be reviewed on a periodic basis, payments for death, temporary and permanent total disability, and for temporary partial disability are computed on the basis of the employee's average weekly wage, within the following limits:

-a.
-Maximum Weekly Wage for Temporary, Permanent, Total & Death Benefits:

-1. For injuries occurring after December 31, 1999, the average weekly benefit must not be more than \$500.00 or less than \$50 b.
-Maximum Wage for Permanent Partial Only.
-For injuries occurring after December 31, 1999, the maximum weekly benefit will be \$175.00.
+- (a) Maximum Weekly Wage for Temporary, Permanent, Total & Death Benefits: - (1) For injuries occurring after December 31, 1999, the average weekly benefit must not be more than \$500.00 or less than \$50 - (2) In no case will the weekly compensation payable exceed the average weekly wages of the employee at the time of death - (b) Maximum Wage for Permanent Partial Only.
+For injuries occurring after December 31, 1999, the maximum weekly benefit will be \$175.00. - 203.7-4.
+Claims of Creditors.
+Compensation awards are subject to child support income withholding and other remedies available for the enforcement of a child support order.
+The maximum amount that may be withheld is one-half of the compensation award.